 Each test is individually packaged in a foil pouch and sold in sets of 7.
 Each test will have a shelf life of >12 months from the date of manufacture.

 Do Ovulation Double Check® tests meet FDA requirements?

-Ovulation Double Check® tests are FDA registered.
-The tests are manufactured in a FDA inspected and ISO13485 certified facility.
+Yes, Ovulation Double Check® tests are FDA compliant.
+The tests are manufactured using cGMPS in a FDA inspected and ISO13485 certified facility.
 Each batch of tests meet all required specifications before being sent to consumers.

-Currently, we can only ship Ovulation Double Check® tests to users in the United States.
+We can ship Ovulation Double Check® tests anywhere within the United States, Canada, and Australia.
 We are working on being able to ship them worldwide.
-Please contact us if you would like to be a distributor of product in your country: firstname.lastname@example.org.
+Please contact us if you would like to be a distributor of our product in your country: firstname.lastname@example.org.

 Is Ovulation Double Check® quantitative?

 No. Ovulation Double Check® is designed to give either a + or – result and therefore are not quantitative.
 However, we are working on another version of this test that will give a quantitative measure of progesterone.
-We anticipate that the quantitative progesterone tests may be available by late 2017.
+We anticipate that the quantitative progesterone tests may be available in 2018.

 Why is a single line a positive result and two lines are a negative result?

 The way LH and HCG pregnancy tests work are by sandwiching the hormone between two antibodies.
 Since the metabolite of progesterone is so small, that technique won’t work for this test.
 We therefore use a competitive method.
 Similar methods are used to measure estrogen and do urine based drug testing.